 BNL has extensive knowledge of its potential environmental vulnerabilities and current operations due to ongoing process evaluations, the work planning and control system, and the management systems for groundwater protection, environmental restoration, and information management.
-Compliance assurance programs have improved the Laboratory's compliance status and pollution prevention projects have reduced costs, minimized waste generation, and reused and recycled significant guantities of materials.
+Compliance assurance programs have improved the Laboratory's compliance status and pollution prevention projects have reduced costs, minimized waste generation, and reused and recycled significant quantities of materials.
 BNL is openly communicating with neighbors, regulators, employees, and other interested parties on environmental issues and progress.
 To maintain stakeholder trust, the Laboratory will continue to deliver on commitments and demonstrate improvements in environmental performance.
 The Site Environmental Report is an important communication mechanism, as it summarizes BNL's environmental programs and performance each year.
+New efforts to reduce carbon emissions as a means to addressing climate change impacts will be integrated into BNL's EMS in the future as directed by DOE as part of the Federal Sustainability Plan.